-- C. Retail Exterior: The lighting for the exterior of retail buildings and spaces shall be safe and attractive to customers.
+- B. Interior Roadways: The lighting for interior roadways shall provide adequate illumination for safe and efficient vehicular travel.
+Roadway lighting fixtures shall either be equipped with glare shields or be of a high cutoff type.
+Lighting of roadways categorized as Scenic Byways shall be of a minimal level, with fixtures being shielded to prevent glare.
+Circulation roads within the mixed-use/residential sites will be designed to conform to an "Intermediate" classification defined by medium-sized residential and business developments with frequent moderately heavy nighttime pedestrian activity.
+The Boulevards at South Bay entrance roads will be designed to conform to a "Commercial" classification defined by dense business developments with heavy nighttime vehicular and pedestrian traffic. - C. Retail Exterior: The lighting for the exterior of retail buildings and spaces shall be safe and attractive to customers.
 This can be achieved mainly with entrance accent and façade floodlighting.
 "Entrances" and "Façade Floodlighting," as listed in Table 6.7-1, refer to entrances of dense retail developments with heavy nighttime vehicular and pedestrian traffic. - D. Office Exterior: The lighting for the exterior of office buildings and spaces shall be to a level that provides security and egress.
 If the office use is part of a mixed-use building, then the retail criteria can override the values shown in Table 6.7-1.
-"Entrances," as shown in

-Table 6.7-1, refer to entrances that are unoccupied at nighttime, requiring lighting for entrance identification.
-"Egress lighting" applies to areas that will be unoccupied at nighttime, requiring lighting for the safe path of travel.

-- E. Residential Exterior: The lighting for the exterior of residential buildings and spaces shall be to a level that provides security and safe egress.
+"Entrances," as shown in Table 6.7-1, refer to entrances that are unoccupied at nighttime, requiring lighting for entrance identification.
+"Egress lighting" applies to areas that will be unoccupied at nighttime, requiring lighting for the safe path of travel. - E. Residential Exterior: The lighting for the exterior of residential buildings and spaces shall be to a level that provides security and safe egress.
 If part of a mixed-use building, then the retail criteria can override the lower values.
 "Entrances" refers to entrance areas where lighting is required for entrance identification and "Egress Lighting" applies to areas where lighting is required for safe path of travel. - F. At-Grade Parking: The lighting for at-grade parking lots shall be to a level that provides safe movement of vehicles and pedestrians, and the security and safety of customers and employees, as approved by the Sheriff's Department.
-Lighting fixtures for parking lots shall either be equipped with glare shields and/or be of a high with cutoff type capability.
+Lighting fixtures for parking lots shall either be equipped with glare shields and/or with cutoff capability.
 Lighting fixture standard height shall not be in excess of what is necessary to meet with recommended minimum illuminance levels identified in Table 6.7-1. - G. Parking Structures: The lighting for parking structures shall be provided at a level that enhances pedestrian safety and visibility.
-These recommended values should apply to those parking structures used by apartment building and/or commercial developments. - H. Security/Service Area Lighting: The lighting for security shall be to a level that enhances the visibility of potentially threatening or dangerous situations.
-In open areas where security lighting need not be continuous, fixtures shall be equipped with motion sensors. - I. Landscape: The lighting for pedestrian sidewalks and bikeways shall be to a level that increases pathway visibility and safety of pedestrians.
-For the purposes of these standards and guidelines, "Intermediate" refers to medium-sized residential and business developments with frequent moderately heavy nighttime pedestrian activity, and "Commercial" refers to dense business developments with heavy nighttime vehicular and pedestrian traffic. - H. Pedestrian Sidewalks and Walkways: The lighting for pedestrian sidewalks and bikeways shall be to a level that increases pathway visibility and safety of pedestrians.
+These recommended values should apply to those parking structures used by apartment building and/or commercial developments. - H. Pedestrian Sidewalks and Walkways: The lighting for pedestrian sidewalks and bikeways shall be to a level that increases pathway visibility and safety of pedestrians.
 For the purposes of these standards and guidelines, "Intermediate" refers to medium-sized residential and business developments with frequent moderately heavy nighttime pedestrian activity, and "Commercial" refers to dense business developments with heavy nighttime vehicular and pedestrian traffic.